martin-magakian/Amazing-Cloud-Search/README.md

 Contribute
 ---------
-Amazon CloudSearch is a AWS library created and maintain by [doduck prototype](http://doduck.com)<br />
+Amazon CloudSearch is a AWS library created and maintain by [Anomaly Detection](https://anomaly.io)<br />
 Feel free to contribute to the project using push request.

-Le site [doduck prototype](http://doduck.fr) est aussi disponible en Français.

 How to use
 ---------